ashutoshmjain/gita/src/thought.md

 > As a complimentary gift, to ensure everyone had fair access - anywhere anytime - he ushered humanity from spoken word to the written text - a new experiential universe of narratives.
 It was like commissioning the hypertext internet of that time.
 The immensity of his purpose, rightfully so, made him one of the immortal-eights [^immortals] in Hindu tradition.

-In addition to the poetic excellence, `Gita` defined a new way of life - action orientation - `Karm Yoga`, the method to transmit value beyond the physical laws of nature.
+In addition to the poetic excellence, `Gita` conjectured a new way of life - action orientation - `Karm Yoga` - the method to transmit value beyond the physical laws of nature.
 The idea that actions we do in this virtual world carry forward (or backwards) to the continuum with us.
 And that we instantiate into a new immersive narrative (new life) based on the sum total of our accrued `Karmik` collection.
 This idea was that central soul that made `Mahabharata` more than a narrative.
 It was probably the simplicity of the model - the reincarnation based on balanced ledger of `Karma` - that kept the readers glued.

 The intriguing question is, how did `Dwaipayana` manage to write such epic(s) at a time when scribing, in itself, was a challenge? — there was no spell check, no grammar support!
 In fact, Sanskrit Grammar [^panini] was not even formalized yet.
 And of-course there was no computer.
 Not even a type-writer!